 General site descriptions and GPS coordinates are detailed in files "Site Description.xls".
-The permanent transects at each of the four sites are sampled bi-monthly to monitor the kelp forest community.
-Each site has 2 permanent 40 meter (m) transects marked with either subsurface buoys on parking bumpers or tygon tubing on yellow rebar stakes.
+The permanent transects at each of the four sites are sampled every six weeks (eight times a year) to monitor the kelp forest community.
+Each site has 3 permanent 40 meter (m) transects marked with either subsurface buoys on parking bumpers or tygon tubing on yellow rebar stakes.
 Each transect has six permanent markers (eyebolts or rebar stakes) placed at distances of 0, 8, 16, 24, 32, and 40 meters along each transect.
 Hereafter, the permanent markers (bolts or rebar) will be referred to as bolts.
 Most transects run parallel to shore from west to east, generally at headings of 80° or 90°.
 Before sampling is begun, a surveyor's transect tape is attached to the 0 m bolt, swum through the eyes of 8, 16, 24, 32, and 40 m bolts of the transect, pulled taut, and attached to the 40 m bolt.
 Sampling is then begun.
+See the LTE diver protocols for more information on how these sites are surveyed and how kelp is cleared.